Diamond Duggal

-Diamond Duggal also known as DJ Swami is a British-Indian music producer, composer, musician and AI consultant.
-He has produced for a number of notable artists, including Shania Twain, Pras Michel, Apache Indian, Maxi Priest, Stereo Nation, Zoheb Hassan and Viktor Kiraly as well as remixing for artists including Erasure, the Beat and Nusrat Fateh Ali Khan.
+Diamond Duggal also known as DJ Swami is a British-Indian music producer, composer and creative director whose work spans recorded music, film and television, live performance and emerging creative technologies.
+He has produced a diversity of notable artists, including Shania Twain, Pras Michel, Apache Indian, Maxi Priest, Stereo Nation, Zoheb Hassan and Viktor Kiraly as well as remixing for artists including Erasure, the Beat and Nusrat Fateh Ali Khan.
 He is an accomplished guitar player and multi-instrumentalist (modular synthesizers, keyboards, bass, drums, DJing) and toured as lead guitarist with Boyzone and Robbie Williams.
-Diamond is also co-founder of production duo Simon and Diamond with his brother Simon Duggal.
-As DJ Swami, he performs and records electronic, Indian Punjabi bhangra and South Asian music both as a solo artist and as band leader of UK electronic world music acts Swami and PunjabTronix.
+Diamond is also kniown as co-founder of established production duo Simon and Diamond.
+As DJ Swami, he performs and records electronic, Indian Punjabi bhangra and South Asian music both as a solo artist and as band leader of UK electronic world music act Swami.
+He has also toured internationally as Music Director/ Creative Director for PunjabTronix, an immersive live collaboration of culture and technology.
 DJ Swami also tours and performs in collaboration with Deep Forest.

 Diamond received an Ivor Novello Awards songwriter nomination for the song Arranged Marriage and his songwriting and production contributed to the Mercury Prize nomination for the album No Reservations by Apache Indian.
-Diamond also produced and played alongside mentor Mutt Lange on the Shania Twain double Grammy Award-nominated album Up!
+Diamond also produced with mentor Mutt Lange the Shania Twain double Grammy Award-nominated album Up!

 As DJ Swami, he has won Best Producer 2005 and Best Producer 2008 at the UK Asian Music Awards.
 He also won the award for Best Mixed Album at the South African Music Awards 2010.

 His most successful solo Swami album to date was 2004's DesiRock, the title track from which has been used in a variety of films, TV shows and video games.

-Diamond is Head of Music at his production, sync licensing and AI music research company DesiRock Entertainment where recent projects include film and TV sync licensing notably Netflix hit series Indian Matchmaking, artist development, international collaborations and AI music research and VR immersive experiences including the DJ Swami in the Studio AI/ VR music showcase with VR social platform Driftspace.
+Diamond is founder of record label, production and sync licensing company DesiRock Entertainment where recent projects include film and TV sync licensing notably Netflix hit series Indian Matchmaking, artist development, international collaborations and AI music research and VR immersive experiences including the DJ Swami in the Studio AI/ VR music showcase with VR social platform Driftspace.